uni7corn/device_faker/docs/en/CONFIG.md

 **Available values**:
 - `"lite"` - Lightweight mode (recommended) ⭐
     - Only modifies Build class static fields
     - Unloads module after completion
     - Harder to detect
     - Suitable for 90% of applications

 - `"full"` - Full mode
     - Modifies Build class + spoofs SystemProperties
     - Module stays in memory
     - May be detected
     - Only use when lite mode is insufficient

 - `"resetprop"` - Resetprop mode
     - Uses resetprop tool to modify properties
     - Supports modifying read-only properties (such as `ro.build.characteristics`)
+    - Automatically backs up original values via `getprop` before applying changes and restores them with resetprop when the target app exits or you switch to another app

 ### debug (Debug Mode)